What's a One-Wall Kitchen?

 - Paint the cabinets and replace the hardware.

-- Upgrade the countertops and backsplash to stone-look laminate.
+- Upgrade the countertops and backsplash to stone-look laminate or butcher block.

-- Add a long, narrow table for extra prep space.
+- Add a long, narrow table or a freestanding island for extra prep space.

 - Upgrade flooring to cork, bamboo or wood-look laminate.